kubevirt/hyperconverged-cluster-operator/docs/cluster-configuration.md

 }
 ```

+##### Higher Log Verbosity
-* The user wants to configure kubevirt pods to log more verbosely
+The user wants to configure kubevirt pods to log more verbosely
 ```yaml
 metadata:
   annotations: